danielharrell/SumLect2015/Lost_Idea_LA.md

 arithmetic or astronomy. <!--Maybe mention definition in power of liberal arts page only going this far.-->

+So even if no list of liberal arts contains the idea of one among its examples, such lists persist, even in memory.
+And in this persistence thus lurks a deeper way of being lost, where not being found sooner or later means being forgotten.
-The persistence of such lists, even in memory, suggests another way---a deeper way---of being lost.
-And perhaps the idea of a liberal art is lost on any list not simply in not being found, but in being forgotten.
-It is this way of being lost, therefore, that most concerns me in my lecture tonight: in the prospect, and to my mind the danger, that we have indeed forgotten what a liberal art is.
+[From here, distinguish two senses of "being forgotten.] the idea of a liberal art is lost on any list not simply in not being found, but in being forgotten.
+It is this way of being lost, therefore, that most concerns me in my lecture tonight: in the prospect, and to my mind the danger, that we may have indeed forgotten what a liberal art is.
 By "we," I mean those of us, all of us, who consider ourselves students, and therefore stewards, of a liberal education.
-And by "forgotten," I not only mean in the sense that the idea of a liberal art may have vanished from our collective mind, as if by accident; I also mean in the sense that this idea may have vanished in being banished, as if by choice.
+And by "forgotten," I not only mean in the sense that the idea of a liberal art may have vanished from our thoughts about liberal education, as if by accident;
+I also mean in the sense that this idea may have vanished in being banished, as if by choice.
 The idea of a liberal art has become something to forget, on this hypothesis, when we are called upon to explain, or defend, or even pursue, a liberal education.

 from
 our collective mind,  in being, but the sense in which this idea